Table of content

-Hong Kong turned out to be a diverse and colossal city and I wondered if 3 days would be enough to see it all?
+Hong Kong was a diverse and colossal city, and I wondered if 3 days would be enough to see it all.
 Well, it won’t be enough!
-But if that’s what you have you make the best out of it.
+But if that’s what you have, you make the best of it.

 Districts in Hong Kong

 There are a few areas that are more popular than others.
-The city has excellent public transportation with MTR and bus system, and it is easy to get around.
+The city has excellent public transportation with the MTR and bus system, making it easy to get around.

 Central and Mid-Levels district is located on Hong Kong Island.
 This is a financial district which is located near Victoria Peak, one of the main attractions of Hong Kong.
 The Mid-Levels escalator is the largest escalator-transportation system in the world and connects apartments high up on the mountain to the Central business area.

 Causeway Bay is the heart and soul of Hong Kong Island.
 This neighborhood is a favorite with visitors and locals.
-If you are on the lookout for low-cost, high-end gadgets and fashion trends the backstreets and alleys of Causeway Bay are the places for you.
-Causeway Bay is also full of dining options, cafes, and bars that stay open until late in the night.
+If you are looking for low-cost, high-end gadgets and fashion trends, the backstreets and alleys of Causeway Bay are the places for you.
+Causeway Bay also has dining options, cafes, and bars open until late at night.
 This area is filled with shopping malls – knock yourself out!

-Tsim Sha Tsui area is located on Kowloon (the mainland) and is the promenade area, where you get the best views of Hong Kong Island and the symphony of lights.
-In this district, you will find museums, the Avenue of Stars “Walk of fame”, a historical fort, shopping, and restaurants.
+Tsim Sha Tsui is located on Kowloon (the mainland) and is the promenade area, where you get the best views of Hong Kong Island and the symphony of lights.
+This district has museums, the Avenue of Stars “Walk of Fame”, a historical fort, shopping, and restaurants.
 Some of the most known hotel chains are located in this area.

 Mong Kok is mainly a residential area.
 Here you will find different markets, which I recommend visiting.
 They are totally crazy and super fun.
 If you prefer to stay in Airbnb, Mong Kok is most likely the district for it.

 Airport transfer in Hong Kong